Library Services & Programs

 - Digital Media Lab

-Specific lab capabilities include self-serve audio/video editing, image manipulation, graphic design, sound editing, and basic productivity (e.g., MS Office and Adobe Acrobat Pro).
-Data/visual analytics software is also available.
-DML offers support for program certification and assists with software training development.
-The lab provides a space for color and large format printing, lamination, binding, book scanners, Ellison Die Cuts, media creation, and editing.
+Specific lab capabilities include self-serve audio/video editing, image manipulation, graphic design, research poster layout and basic productivity (e.g., MS Office and Adobe Acrobat Pro).
+The lab provides access to color and large format poster printing, lamination, binding, book scanners and Ellison Die Cuts.
 We also offer a small supply of items for sale.

 - Citation & Plagiarism Resources